statamic/docs/content/collections/docs/documentation.md

 - The **Control Panel** is not fully responsive.
 Please only provide feedback on the Desktop breakpoint for now.
 - **The addon directory** is not enabled yet.
 We needed to wait until the GitHub repos were public before we finish it and open it to testing.
 - **These docs** are still a work in progress.
-Hang in there, you can see by the commit log that we're working around the clock on them.
+Hang in there, you can see by the commit log we're working around the clock on them.
 If you're interested in more reading, we have even rougher [wip docs](https://statamic3-docs.netlify.com) we used to catch our brain dumps during development.
 - Using Statamic in an existing Laravel application can lead to unexpected edge cases.
 Bring them to us so we can smooth out this integration!

 <figure>